boutiques/boutiques/schema/README.md

   * **`name`:** a human-readable input name.
 Example: "Data File".
   * **`type`:** input type.
 "File", "String", "Flag", "Enum", or "Number".
 Type "File" also includes directories.
   * `description`: input description.
-  * `value-key`: a string, contained in `command-line`, substituted by the input value and/or flag at runtime.
+  * `value-key`: a string, contained in `command-line` and/or `file-template` and/or `path-template`, substituted by the input value and/or flag at runtime.
   * `list`: a boolean, true if input is a list of value.
 An input of type "Flag" may not be a list.
   * `optional`: a boolean, true if input is optional.
   * `command-line-flag`: a string involved in the `value-key` substitution.
 Inputs of type \"Flag\" have to have a command-line flag.
 Examples: ```-v```, ```--force```.